gomorpheus/morpheus-docs/getting_started/installation/redhat.rst

   sudo yum repolist all \| grep "rhel-7-server-optional-rpms" rhel-7-server-optional-rpms/7Server/x86_64 disabled

-If the repo status was returned as disabled then you will need to enable the repo using the subsciption manager like below.
+If the repo status was returned as disabled then you will need to enable the repo using the subscription manager like below.

 .. code-block:: bash